HCL-TECH-SOFTWARE/asoc_automation_iast/asoc_automation_iast/readme_utils.md

 Functions raise `IastException` for API errors and handle common issues such as missing keys or failed requests.

-## License

-Licensed Materials – Property of HCL Technologies Ltd.

 ---

 # IastUtils.py

-This module provides utility functions to manage config files.
+This module provides utility functions to add config files to Java IAST agent.

 ## Features